junxit/us-congress-bills-119/metadata.md

 - 2025-06-03 — Mr. Comer moved to suspend the rules and pass the bill, as amended.
 - 2025-06-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2390-2391)
 - 2025-06-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2390-2391)
+- 2025-06-04 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.